 The Office for Statistics Regulation (OSR) is keen to ensure that statistics are able to answer important questions for society, are readily accessible, and provide a coherent and insightful narrative across sources where applicable.
 We see statistics as a public asset and want to maximise their value to users.
 Systemic reviews help us explore issues of public value and identify improvements that the statistics system may need to make.

-One such area of statistics we are keen to further explore through the systemic review process is that of adult social care.
+One such area of statistics we have been exploring through the systemic review process is that of adult social care.
 In general, adult social care can be defined as the provision of social work, personal care, protection or social support services to adults in need or at risk.
 A broad range of adults with needs arising from illness, disability, old age and/or poverty use social care.
 Statistics on adult social care present information on a variety of topics including:

 - Care at home